trwbox/CTFWriteUps/competitions/sp00kyCTF/TCPPhantom/index.md

 ![HexSolution](xxdOfPythonFilesColored.png)
 Here is a image showing the differences between the two files from xxd after highlighting the differences.
 The first few characters stand out and show the flag is in plain text, which means you could continue through the file and keep finding the differences.

-After seeing it in plain text though, I would not to go through it by hand trying to pick out the idvidual charcters, instead I would use something to highlight the differences to make it much easier to see like I did with the image below using vbindiff.
+After seeing it in plain text though, I would not to go through it by hand trying to pick out the individual characters, instead I would use something to highlight the differences to make it much easier to see like I did with the image below using vbindiff.
+Getting sp00ky{Hidd3nGh0sts}

 ![vbindiff](vbindiffPython.png)